 They will report directly to the Minister of Health.

 These five individuals are extremely experienced and highly regarded in the health and disability sector.

 I have asked them to advise me on lifting the Ministry’s performance and leadership, strengthening relationships across the sector, and helping to deliver the Government’s strategic direction for health.
 This work is critical to improving the quality of our health services.

 There are good people nationwide, working hard to improve people’s health.
 Both they and the public deserve the highest standards of leadership and performance.

 The Ministerial Advisory Group on the Health System is a Ministerial Committee established under section 11 of the New Zealand Public Health and Disability Act 2001.

 Sir Brian Roche

-Chair Sir Brian Roche has extensive governance and management experience.
-A former PricewaterhouseCoopers New Zealand Chief Executive, he supervised a significant transformation of the New Zealand Post Group as Chief Executive and is an experienced chair of numerous entities, both Crown and private.
+Chair Sir Brian Roche has extensive governance and management experience, a former Chief Executive of PWC NZ, oversaw a significant transformation of the New Zealand Post Group as Chief Executive and is an experienced chair of numerous entities, both Crown and private.